Intel 8080 and 8085

 The Intel's 8080 became the basis for the development of the first mass professional operating system CP/M, which occupied a dominant position among microcomputers for professional work until the mid-80's.

 Now about the shortcomings.
 The 8080 required three supply voltages of -5, 5, and 12 volts.
-Working with interrupts was clumsy and slow.
-In general the 8080 was rather leisurely if you compare it with competitors which soon appeared.
+Working with interrupts was rather clumsy: it required a dedicated controller and non-maskable interrupts were not supported at all.
+In general the 8080 was rather slower if you compare it with competitors, which soon appeared.
 The 6502 could be up to 3 times faster when working on the same frequency as the 8080.
+In the instruction set, the presence of 6 senseless instructions (a kind of

 However in the architecture of the 8080 was laid as it turned out the correct vision of the future, namely it was a vision of a fact unknown in the 70's that processors would be faster than memory.
 The 8080's DE and BC registers are a prototype of modern caches with manual control, rather than general-purpose registers.
 The 8080 could use 2 MHz frequency, while competitors could only use 1 MHz, which reduced the performance difference between them.